-Woodlands of Ireland would like to thank the following for the contributions made toward realising this information note: Emmet Byrnes, for compilation, and Kevin Collins, for editorial comments.
+Woodlands of ireland would like to thank the following for the contributions made toward realising this information note: Emmet Byrnes and Séamus Ó'Murchú, for compilation and updating, respectively.
+To Kevin Collins and Richard Nairn, for editorial comments.
 Photos courtesy of the Forest Service and Woodlands of Ireland unless otherwise stated.